 Home care services begin with a nursing assessment and development of a personalized plan of care.
 The nurse develops the plan of care with the client and family to assure that the care needs and expectations of care are met.
 Our nurses have years of experience in helping individuals remain safely in their homes and can make recommendations for medication safety and management, equipment needs, incontinence care, nutrition/hydration, infection prevention and control, and how to reduce the risk of falls.

 CHCServices offers nurse delegation services.
 Nurse delegation has been approved by a Washington State rule which states that a Registered Nurse may delegate specific nursing care tasks to caregivers who meet certain requirements and who are providing in-home care to individuals.
 Nurse delegation offers an alternative to a skilled nursing facility, licensed nurse, or a family member performing the nursing care tasks.
-Some examples of nurse delegated tasks include tube feedings, administration of certain medications, blood glucose monitoring, insulin pen, non-sterile dressing changes, and in and out catheter for the bladder.
+Some examples of nurse delegated tasks include tube feedings, administration of certain medications, blood glucose monitoring, non-sterile dressing changes, and in and out catheter for the bladder.

 - Personal care for showering, dressing, and toileting